-In the second year, students focus on the mastery of design leadership skills for managing processes for change and innovation to improve the experiences of businesses, institutions, organizations, communities, and individuals.
-Students define, develop, and defend an applied action research thesis project to serve as a case study demonstration of the power of design to clarify, humanize, and energize the issues that are central to life in a pluralistic society.
+Herron's graduate program in Visual Communication Design emphasizes applied people-centered design research, design thinking and design research methods.
 The interdisciplinary, collaborative nature of the program requires students to participate in the program as a cohort of colleagues.
 Thus, the majority of the work in the program is performed within a shared learning community that requires students to be present throughout the graduate residency experience.